CouncilofLorien/counciloflorien.github.io/docs/cards/L/legacy-of-smiths.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > Playable if you have more than 6 stage points.
 Your non-ring items are each worth full marshalling points.
-Cannot be duplicated by a given player.
-"Many things of wealth and beauty come to the Wizard who seeks power outside the balance of the Song of the Ainur" ---Kuduk Lore
+Cannot be duplicated by a given player. <br>_"Many things of wealth and beauty come to the Wizard who seeks power outside the balance of the Song of the Ainur"_ ***---Kuduk Lore***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>